Star Wars: Episode III, Revenge of the Sith premiered May 19, 2005.

 It was my brother’s twenty-sixth birthday.
 We’re three and a half years apart but I used to tell people we were twins and they believed me.

-My younger daughter, Aeris, was born just five weeks earlier.
-She narrowly escaped being named Anakin.
+My younger child, was born just five weeks earlier.
+They narrowly escaped being named Anakin.

 I saw the film three times opening weekend: The midnight showing.
 That evening with friends from work, where I was known as ‘the Star Wars girl’.
 And as part of a day long marathon of all six films on the weekend.